-- \ Normalisation tools: Some tools are available on different machines (at least at METEO-FRANCE) to make the namelists compliant with the previous norms. - The procedure "xpnam" (available on BEAUFIX) reorders the namelist elements in the alphabetical order, and removes the duplicate elements. - $\bullet$ Empty namelists containing only the right elements can be found on MEROU, for example: $\label{eq:memory} $$ / home/mrpm603/ykscar/name\cy42\vide $$$ - The procedure "alignnamelist" (available on BEAUFIX, path /cnrm/gp/mrpm/mrpm603/ykproc/alignnamelist) allows, when providing an empty reference namelist with the right elements, and a namelist to be corrected: - to reorder the namelist elements in the alphabetical order. - to remove the obsolete elements. - to add the missing elements.
+- Normalisation tools: Some tools are available on different machines (at least at METEO-FRANCE) to make the namelists compliant with the previous norms. - The procedure "xpnam" (available on BEAUFIX) reorders the namelist elements in the alphabetical order, and removes the duplicate elements. - Empty namelists containing only the right elements can be found on MEROU, for example: /home/mrpm603/yknamelvide/name_cy43_vide or mitraille/namelist/vide in the source library. - The procedure "alignnamelist" allows, when providing an empty reference namelist with the right elements, and a namelist to be corrected: - to reorder the namelist elements in the alphabetical order. - to remove the obsolete elements. - to add the missing elements.